wapadda/kernelcare-doc/docs/kernelcare_enterprise/README.md

 ## Usage reports

-In common case, usage reports are sending automatically but when it's not possible, eportals will try to send report an email.
+In common case, usage reports are sending automatically but when it's not possible, ePortals will try to send report as an email.
 That requires configured Sendmail (SSMTP) on the host.
 You can find a short instruction below.

-If mail sending attempt fails, eportal will save the reports in `/usr/share/kcare-eportal/reports` which should be sent manually.
+If mail sending attempt fails, ePortal will save the reports in `/usr/share/kcare-eportal/reports` which should be sent manually.

 ### How to configure Sendmail (SSMTP)

-First of all you need to install `ssmtp`
+First of all you need to install `ssmtp`:

     yum install -y ssmtp

-    apt-get install -y ssmtp

-Edit `/etc/ssmtp/ssmtp.conf` file accordingly your SMTP server configuration.
-Here is a simple config file describing most common way to connect to Gmail accounts.
+Edit `/etc/ssmtp/ssmtp.conf` file in accordance with your SMTP server configuration.
+Here is a simple config file describing a common way to connect to Gmail accounts:

     root=username@gmail.com
     mailhub=smtp.gmail.com:587